isaacmario1/airbnb-clone-project/README.md

 These security measures will work together to ensure the application is robust, user trust is maintained, and platform operations remain safe from threats.

+## CI/CD Pipeline

+**CI/CD** stands for **Continuous Integration and Continuous Deployment/Delivery**.
+It is a software development practice that automates the process of building, testing, and deploying code whenever changes are made to the codebase.

+### Why It’s Important:
+CI/CD pipelines help catch bugs early, ensure code consistency, and speed up development by automatically running tests, linting code, and deploying updates to staging or production environments.
+This leads to faster feedback, improved code quality, and more reliable releases.

+### Tools We Plan to Use:
+- **GitHub Actions**: Automates tasks like running tests, checking code quality, and deploying updates when code is pushed to the repository.
+- **Docker**: Ensures the application runs in consistent environments by containerizing it for development, testing, and production.
+- **Render or Heroku** (Optional): Can be used for automatic deployment once CI pipelines pass successfully.
+- **Pytest or Unittest**: Used for backend testing to verify the functionality of APIs and logic.

+By integrating CI/CD into the AirBnB Clone project, we aim to create a stable and efficient development workflow that supports continuous improvement and delivery.

 ## Author
 Mwangale Isaac Maliro – [isaacmario1](https://github.com/isaacmario1)